Join the Conversation

 York County Libraries and Go York! celebrate their summer reading and physical activity program at Gifford Pinchot State Park in Warrington Township, Saturday, July 15, 2017.

-The York County Libraries summer program kicked off in June, and it provides a myriad of opportunities for kids to exercise their brains and bodies while on break from school.
+The York County Libraries summer program kicked off this month, and it provides myriad opportunities for kids to exercise their brains and bodies while on break from school.

 Following this year's music theme, chosen by a national consortium of librarians across the country, YCL's summer activities — which drew about 12,000 participants in 2017 — are back for the 31st year.